eofwiki/wiki-eof/economy/dual-currencies/alloy.md

 **What It Is:**&#x20;

-ALLOY is a foundational in-game "soft" currency asset.
+ALLOY is a foundational in-game "soft" currency asset .
 Its entire existence and utility are contained within the Engines of Fury in-game ecosystem.

 \
 **How You Get It:**&#x20;